HRTCloudDemo/HRTCloudDemo.github.io/_labs/002/index.markdown

       buildpack: staticfile_buildpack
     </pre>

 2. Run `ibmcloud cf push` and verify your app is picking up the right name.
-IBM Cloud is adding your host to the `eu-de.mybluemix.net` domain by default, so that the complete URL becomes <code><a href="#" class="app_name">https://<span class="app_name">random-app-name</span>.eu-de.mybluemix.net</a></code>.
+IBM Cloud is adding your host to the `eu-gb.mybluemix.net` domain by default, so that the complete URL becomes <code><a href="#" class="app_name">https://<span class="app_name">random-app-name</span>.eu-gb.mybluemix.net</a></code>.
 Once you can access the app under this URL, commit and push your changes to the local git repo.

 3. Create a GitHub Repository for the code

 4. Follow the instructions to push the repo

 5. [Add your team mate as a collaborator](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) to the GitHub repo so that they can push, too

 # Create a CI/CD pipeline

-1. Invite you parter into your IBM Cloud organization
+1. Invite you partner into your IBM Cloud organization

    In order to enable your partner to work on apps in your organization, you need to [invite her](https://cloud.ibm.com/docs/iam?topic=iam-iamuserinv) to collaborate.
-Please perform the steps in ["Inviting Users"](https://cloud.ibm.com/docs/iam?topic=iam-iamuserinv#inviting-users) and also those under ["Cloud Foundry access"](https://cloud.ibm.com/docs/iam?topic=iam-iamuserinv#invite_cf).
-You should give your partner `Developer` rights in the `dev` space in the `Germany (Frankfurt)` region.
+Please perform the steps in ["Inviting Users"](https://cloud.ibm.com/docs/iam?topic=iam-iamuserinv#inviting-users).
+You should give your partner `Developer` rights in the `dev` space in the `United Kingdom (London)` region.

 1. Once invited, the invited person needs to switch the account in the account switcher to be able to see the other persons apps: